CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 The focus of this version is on **Simplicity** and **Scale**, by providing an enjoyable developer experience.

-The API documentation, Postman Collection and Python library will remain synced and up-to-date with improved organization.
+The API documentation, Postman Collection and Python library will remain synced and up-to-date with improved navigation and features.

 In addition, several improvements and new endpoints have been included with this major release.